jasonlutterloh/jasonlutterloh.github.io/_posts/2020-08-08-service-worker-pwa-workbox-rollup.md

+---
+layout: post
+title:  "How to add a Service Worker to your Progressive Web App (PWA) using Workbox and Rollup"
+date:   2020-08-08 00:00:00 -0500
+categories: service-worker pwa workbox rollup
+---

-## How to add a Service Worker to your Progressive Web App (PWA) using Workbox and Rollup
+# How to add a Service Worker to your Progressive Web App (PWA) using Workbox and Rollup

 Recently, I converted one of my existing web apps into a PWA so that I could "install" it on my device and run it offline.
 I spent far too long researching how to properly add a service worker and found that for simple apps, most documentation is far too detailed.
 For a simple app, creating a service worker was actually pretty easy.